concept10/boxee/README.md

 custom gnu/linux distribution (based on Gentoo/Debian?) to run on specific Hardware engineered by D-Link.
 This unit has since been aqhuired by Samsung machine.

+Need to gather relevant documentation for the DVR version of this box.

 Enclosure Specifications

 Front